Eng-Abdulrahman-Abdullah/SND/README.md

 	•	Dashboard: http://127.0.0.1:5000/dashboard

 ⸻

-Notes
+## Notes
-	•	The application runs locally.
+- The application runs locally.
-	•	SQLite database files are generated automatically at runtime.
+- SQLite database files are generated automatically at runtime.
-	•	Runtime files are ignored via .gitignore.
+- Runtime files are ignored via .gitignore.
-	•	No external services or APIs are required.
+- No external services or APIs are required.
+- This project is a functional MVP focusing on behavior-based risk scoring.
+- AI decisions are simulated using IsolationForest for anomaly detection.
+- The system is designed for clarity, extensibility, and demonstration purposes.